-Most recently, in 2004, Scuola Leonardo da Vinci opened its doors in Milan, the city of fashion and design, on the private University campus of NABA (New Academy of Fine Arts).
+Most recently, in 2004, Scuola Leonardo da Vinci opened its doors in Milan, the city of fashion and design, located in the very center of Milan, close to the Duomo.

 In its 37 years, Scuola Leonardo da Vinci has hosted students of various nationalities from all over the world.
 Over the years, the Scuola Leonardo da Vinci syndicate has developed links with Universities and Colleges in the U.S. as well as South America and has participated in workshops in the United States, Japan, Korea, Northern Europe, former Eastern European countries and Russia promoting the immense historic and artistic heritage of the Italian lifestyle.